chadvanklompenburg/ecs-demo/README.md

-# A smalle example of how to build a docker image for deployment into Amazon ECS
+# A small example of how to build a docker image for deployment into Amazon ECS
 * The docker image is built from the /images directory using /image/Dockerfile
 * /scripts/master.sh - example of how to build a docker image and push it to an ECS repository
 * /scripts/ini/command\_examples.sh - some docker commands but also calls the parse\_tags.js which will display all tags in a dockerhub repository.